-Most of us will reply with a mix of yes and no answers, although some will answer negatively to all of them.
-But undoubtedly your view of what’s private and what you are comfortable sharing online have changed over time.
+Most of us will reply with a mix of yes and no answers, although some will answer negatively to all of the above.
+But undoubtedly your view of what’s private and what you are comfortable sharing online has evolved over time.

 The tyranny of real names

 Less than a decade ago we hid behind avatars and handles for online communications but Facebook managed to change the paradigm with its real names policy.
 The hard line on real identity was a huge differentiator for Facebook.

 It generated controversies and when Google+ followed suit it even sparked the “nymwars” but overall it was a ballsy move that worked for a young company building a user base.
 People signed up because they knew they could share their lives just with their friends.
 The tactic was so successful, aided and abetted by the spread of Facebook’s social sign-in to other services, that real names rapidly became the norm on the web.

 Google also bases its social efforts, and supporting advertising business model, around real identities.
 At least in part because it has been quicker to monetize ads around users search and email, Google has faced more criticism for its data collection practices.
 During his time as CEO Eric Schmidt said online anonymity was dangerous, but was at pains to stress that anonymity is not the same thing as privacy, which deserves to be protected.
 A European court ruled recently that Google shouldn’t display search results which are deemed to be no longer relevant and could in fact damage a person’s reputation, which will force it to make hard and messy decisions about where the line is drawn between individual privacy and the public interest.